 Subnet Mask Enter the subnet mask for the system at the primary site and the secondary site.

-Public NIC Select the public NIC for each system from the drop-down list group online and start GCO manually, after the wizard completes.
+Public NIC Select the public NIC for each system from the drop-down list for the system at the primary and secondary site.

 Start GCO after